top of page

 Executive Director

-In addition to managing the business side of organization, Kate helps out at the farm with special projects and upgrades.
-Kate can be found at Koiner Farm on Thursday mornings and during field trips and events.
-As a former Biology professor, Kate is particularly interested in the potential to use urban farms as an living classroom and inspiration for project-based STEM education.
+In addition to managing the business side of organization, Kate helps out at the farm with special projects K-8 educational programming.
+Kate can be found at Loiederman Farm on market nights.
+As a former Biology professor, Kate is particularly interested in the potential to use urban farms as a living classroom and inspiration for project-based STEM education.

 Contact: kate@ckcfarming.org